- How is retinoblastoma treated?

 Surgery is not needed for all retinoblastomas, especially for smaller tumors.
 But if a tumor gets quite large before it is diagnosed, vision in the eye has often already been destroyed, with no hope of getting it back.
 The usual treatment in this case is an operation to remove the whole eye, plus part of the optic nerve attached to it.
 This operation, known as enucleation, is done while the child is under general anesthesia (in a deep sleep).

 After several weeks, you can visit an ocularist, who will create an artificial eye for your child.
 The artificial eye is a thin shell that fits over the orbital implant and under the eyelids, like a big contact lens.
 It will match the size and color of the remaining eye.
 Once it is in place, it will be very hard to tell it apart from the real eye.

 When retinoblastoma occurs in both eyes, enucleation of both eyes would result in complete blindness.
 If neither eye has useful vision because of damage already caused by the cancer, this is the surest way to make sure all of the cancer is gone.
 But doctors may advise other types of treatment if there is any chance of saving useful vision in one or both eyes.

-Possible side effects: The most obvious side effect of enucleation is the loss of vision in that eye, although in most cases the vision has already been lost because of the cancer.
+Possible side effects: The most obvious side effect of enucleation is the loss of vision in that eye, although most often the vision has already been lost because of the cancer.